DanielTeruel/az-104-labs/lab03–Azure-ARM-Templates/Lab03_Full_Documentation.md

 ![1.3](screenshots/1.3.png)

-After the deployment, I went to **Automation → Export template**, reviewed the ARM template, and downloaded the ZIP.
+Once the disk was created, I went to the **Automation → Export template** section to review the ARM template.
+I clicked **Download** to save the configuration.

 ![1.4](screenshots/1.4.png)

-I extracted the ZIP and found `template.json` and `parameters.json` to use in the next deployment.
+A ZIP file was downloaded containing `template.json` and `parameters.json` for the next deployment.

 ![1.5](screenshots/1.5.png)

+I then went to **Deploy a custom template** in the Azure portal and uploaded the previously downloaded template to the editor.

 ---

-## Task 2 – Deploy a new managed disk using a custom template
+### Task 2 – Deploy a new managed disk using a custom template

-I opened **Deploy a custom template** in the Azure portal and uploaded the downloaded template.
+I uploaded the template file to Azure, and edited the default value of the parameter `disk_name` to `"az104-disk2"` and set the parameter name to `"disk_name"`.

 ![2.1](screenshots/2.1.png)

-I edited the template:
-- Changed the default value of `disk_name` to `"az104-disk2"`
-- Updated the parameter name to `"disk_name"`
+I also edited `parameters.json` to match the template parameter name (`disk_name`).

 ![2.2](screenshots/2.2.png)

-I also edited `parameters.json` to match the template parameter.
+I deployed the resource.

 ![2.3](screenshots/2.3.png)

-I deployed the new disk resource.
+I verified that the deployment was successful and that the new disk appeared in the Azure portal.

 ![2.4](screenshots/2.4.png)

-I verified that the disk appeared correctly in the Azure portal.
+I checked the deployment details under **Resource Group → Deployments** to review the updated ARM template and parameters.

 ![2.5](screenshots/2.5.png)

-I checked the deployment details under **Resource Group → Deployments**.

 ![2.6](screenshots/2.6.png)